One of the things that really strikes me about a lot of meditation retreats is how serious, joyless and unfocused they can be.

-It seems like everyone is there to still on a cushion, with no particular clear purpose behind it.
-I believe that we need to be a bit more focused with why we are practising and what we hope the intended outcome to be.
+It seems like everyone is there to sit still on a cushion, with no particular clear purpose behind it.
+I believe that people need to be a bit more focused with why they are practising and what they hope the intended outcome to be.

-I don’t mean that we need to set goals and targets.
-Spirituality is no-doubt mysterious and it is important to respect the mystery and not over-analyse our practice, but we can still be a lot clearer about our intentions and the impact that our practice has on your wider life.
+You don’t necessarily need to set goals and targets, spirituality is no-doubt mysterious and it is important to respect that mystery, but you can still be a lot clearer about your intentions and the impact that your practice has on your wider life.

 So let me ask you.
 Why do you practice?

 If you have never considered this in depth before it is worth doing this intention setting exercise for your own practice.